Capital gains tax on UK property explained

 What qualifies as a main residence for CGT purposes?

-For the purposes of CGT, a property is classed as your main residence if all of the following apply:
+For the purposes of CGT, a property is classed as your main residence if all the following apply:

-• You have one home and you’ve lived in it as your main home for all the time you’ve owned it
+• You have one home, and you’ve lived in it as your main home for all the time you’ve owned it

 • You have not let part of it out (not including having a lodger)